MelissaPleitez/MelissaPleitez/README.md

 ---

 - 💬 Ask me about **Ruby on Rails, NestJS, React, TypeScript, Zustand, REST APIs, and full-stack architecture**
-- 🌱 Currently learning **AI-assisted development & advanced system design**
+- 🌱 Currently learning **how to integrate AI into real-world projects and modern development workflows**
 - 📫 How to reach me: **melissa.ramirez0pleitez@gmail.com**

 ---